k-vswitch/k-vswitch/README.md

 ### GRE / VxLAN Overlay

-k-vswitch supports a simple GRE or VxLAN overlay for cross node networking on your Kubernetes clusters.
+k-vswitch supports a simple GRE or VxLAN overlay for your cluster network.

 ### ARP Responder